 Well, Eurobike 2013 has ended, and E-bikes were well-represented this year.
 It is held every year in beautiful Freidrichshafen, which is a university city on the northern side of Lake Constance in Southern Germany, near the borders with Switzerland and Austria.
+If you are going to spend some time near Switzerland, I highly recommend you visit, and here is a list of 100 things to see in Switzerland.

 Bosch has clearly been more aggressive than Panasonic in lobbying for partnerships with bike manufacturers to produce a model that incorporates their 2014 mid-drive model, using everything they learned from their 2013 model drive.
 Although the Panasonic mid-drive is very similar, Eurobike was dominated by Bosch mid-drive models.